 Light

 Spider plants are really adaptable as far as their light requirements are concerned.
 In general, they prefer medium to bright indirect sunlight.
-But avoid direct sunlight which can scorch the leaves.
+But avoid direct sunlight, which can scorch the leaves.
+This means placing it a few feet from a sunny window, or directly in an east-facing window.
+A south or west-facing window may be too intense unless filtered by a sheer curtain.

-South-facing windows are a good spot to maintain them.
-I grew my spider plants in front of our south-facing windows for years.
+That said, I grew my spider plants in front of our south-facing windows for years.
 Just make sure it’s not a hot window where the foliage will scorch.
-I live in New Jersey where we get a range of seasons and temperatures.
+I live in New Jersey, where we get a range of seasons and temperatures.

 I’ll move them outside to the back porch when all danger of frost has passed.
 And my spider plants will get a lot of healthy growth during their summer vacation.